Product placement: Tobacco

 Tobacco companies have made direct payment to stars for using their cigarettes in films.
 Sylvester Stallone received US$500,000 to use Brown and Williamson tobacco products in five feature films.

 In response to a Christian Science Monitor article accusing the industry of deliberately using product placement as an advertising strategy, the Tobacco Institute claimed that product placement is driven by filmmakers to "achieve desired artistic effects but also to offset production costs".
 It also claimed "the 1970 federal ban on cigarette advertising on television and radio does not prohibit payments to filmmakers for the use of cigarettes in a film."
 The rebuttal concludes with the sentiment that smoking in film provides a certain "aesthetic" which is legitimate and at the filmmaker's discretion.

 Airlines

 Many airlines have advertised prominently in film, in some cases to promote a new flight route or just to increase public awareness of the company.
 Pan Am advertised in many films, including 2001: A Space Odyssey and James Bond films.
 American Airlines was advertised in Home Alone and Home Alone 2, and a model of a Virgin Atlantic Boeing 747 was shown in Wayne's World.
 Mike Myers' later film, Austin Powers: The Spy Who Shagged Me, featured a major promotion with Virgin, including repainting some of Virgin's fleet to read "Virgin Shaglantic".

 American Airlines and Hilton Hotels were featured in the film Up in the Air.

 Turkish Airlines was featured in the film Batman v Superman: Dawn of Justice.
 Warner Bros and Turkish Airlines signed a contract together to help promote and endorse the film.

-Radio, television and publishing

-Television

-Television shows going back to the 1970s with The Love Boat featured product placements when using the Princess Cruise Lines and shows as recent as Modern Family have featured characters trying to procure an Apple iPad.